Siddes-Analyst/Siddes-Analyst/README.md

 ## 👋 Hi, Welcome To My Profile

-- 🎯 I’m a Data Analyst with 1 year of experience working with SQL, Excel, Power BI, Python.
-- 📊 I enjoy turning raw data into clear Meaningful insights that help to support better business decisions.
+🎯 I’m a Data Analyst with 1 year of experience working with SQL, Excel, Power BI, Python.
+I enjoy working with raw data, turning it into meaningful insights, and presenting them through dashboards that tell a clear business story.

 ---